czbiohub-sf/cerebra/README.md

 Here _CCN1_ is a gene name while _A16_B000563_, _A1_B001546_, _A1_B002531,_... are RNA-seq sample IDs.
 `cerebra` reports variants to every gene in the genome, for every sample in a given experiment.
 The _ENSP*_ numbers refer to [Ensembl](https://www.ensembl.org/index.html) translation IDs -- unique identifiers that correspond to exactly one polypeptide in the Ensembl database.
-The strings enclosed in parenthesis refer to the amino-acid level variants reported in that particular sample.
+The strings enclosed in parentheses refer to the amino-acid level variants reported in that particular sample.
 For example the string `Arg209Trp` indicates that position 209 of this particular polypeptide should contain an _Arg_, but the experimental sample instead contains a _Trp_.
 `cerebra` adheres to HGVS sequence variant [nomenclature](https://varnomen.hgvs.org/) in reporting amino-acid variants.